-I would say that VECTORS are the most difficult topic in GCSE mathematics.
-This year's Paper 2 had a vector question on the back that literally 1 in 150 senior paper takers at my school were able to answer.
+Vectors are widely considered to be the most difficult topic in GCSE mathematics.
+This year's Paper 2 had a vector question on the back that only a small fraction of senior paper takers at my school were able to answer.
 Tangents to circles, which can involve pythag and trigonometry, is another consistent and difficult topic.
 The rules of sine and cosine can also be challenging.

 At the Foundation level, a significant amount of algebra is evaluated procedurally and without context; this suggests that it is less valuable to spend a lot of vital exam preparation time on issues important to these topics.
 It is worth remembering that while the complexity and degree of problem-solving expected for algebra at Foundation is relatively low, students find the topics themselves more challenging, so they aren't necessarily easier grades.
 I would also recommend a lot of coverage on the correct use of mathematical equipment, such as scale drawing work and bearings, as these frequently appear for a good number of grades, and students may have had varying degrees of success working on them remotely.
 Like algebra, a significant amount of probability and statistics is evaluated in the Foundation procedurally and without context; again, there is less value in terms of exam preparation by spending a lot of time on rich problems.
 From my analysis of the Foundation, it is clear that there must be a continued strong emphasis on the work of number and proportion, particularly in its application in other contexts.
 Basic arithmetic work should be continually reviewed and practiced, as should standard procedures such as expanding, factoring, simplifying, and using formulas.
-Some people may find 1 or 2 more difficult, while others may find the two easier.
+Some people may find one or two topics more difficult than others while others may find them easier.

 You need a total of 25 points to pass GCSE mathematics.
-The three gcse mathematics articles are Algebra 1, Algebra 2 and Calculus I. It depends, there may be a topic that you think is easy for you to be asked very challenging questions on the exam and vice versa.
+The three main articles are Algebra 1, Algebra 2 and Calculus I. It depends; there may be a topic that you think is easy for you to be asked very challenging questions on the exam and vice versa.
 We went from a prep question to the actual lesson divided into three learning objectives which cover the topic.
 In reality, this question is not based on any complicated mathematics and only elementary knowledge of coordinate geometry is required.